Husband, 71, found guilty of murdering wife in bed over divorce

 David Maggs, 71, admitted killing Linda Maggs at their home in Sebastopol, Pontypool, on February 6 last year.

-But said he “blanked out” during the attack and entered a guilty plea to manslaughter by reason of diminished responsibility.
+But said he “blanked out” during the attack and denied murder on grounds of diminished responsibility.

 The couple, who had been together for 28 years and married for 18 years, were going through a divorce at the time and were living separate lives under the same roof, Cardiff Crown Court heard.